danbrick92/r2d2/README.md

 ## 3-D Prints

+### R2D2

+There are many good base models online.
+I found one (located in the credits section) and modified it to fit all the electronic components and screw together nicely.

+I used white PETG for the feet, and white PLA for all other components.
+For the head and other details, I used 220 grit sandpaper and the following paints:
+- Silver: Rust-Oleum Universal Titanium Silver Metallic
+- Blue: Rust-Oleum Metallic Brilliant Metal Finish (Cobalt Blue)
+- Gloss/Sealant: Rust-Oleum Gloss Clear Enamel

 ### Test Board

 For me, it was helpful to have an easy test board before proceeding with the design of R2D2.